DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Because of this, the DASS gives a little more reliability around specific symptoms of each affective state.
 Also, studies comparing the DASS and the DASS-21 show that the DASS gives slightly more reliable scores.
 You’ll notice as you read through the statements included in the full DASS, they are indeed highly similar statements – mainly expressed slightly differently and often reversed.
 Generally, the full DASS is more preferred in research, where the DASS-21 is often used for clinical purposes as the reduction in survey fatigue is preferred while reliability is maintained.

-Note: For the following sections, questions marked with an asterisk (*) appears in the DASS-21 only.
+Note: For the following sections, questions marked with an asterisk (*) appear in the DASS-21 only.

 Depression in a clinical sense has various associated symptoms related to it, including a persistent feeling of sadness, loss in interest and enjoyment in activities, and hopelessness.
 The DASS scale for depression examines seven key symptoms (subscales) of this, including dysphoria, hopelessness, devaluation, self-depreciation, lack of interest/involvement, anhedonia and inertia.